DustVoice/Brain/content/Brain/Rye Crust.md

 > [!warning]
 > Don't forget the salt!

-Knead everything on the lowest setting gently for 5 minutes.
+Knead everything on the lowest setting gently for ==5 minutes==.

-Let the dough rest in the bowl for 2-3 houts at room temperature.
+Let the dough rest in the bowl for ==2-3 hours== at room temperature.

 ---
 **Form the bread**